cheryl-barnes/ResourcePartitioning/README.md

-<b> Citation</b>: Barnes, C.L., A.H.
-Beaudreau, M.E.
-Hunsicker, and L. Ciannelli.
+<b> Citation</b>: Barnes, CL, AH Beaudreau, ME Hunsicker, and L Ciannelli.
 2018.
 Assessing the potential for competition between Pacific Halibut (<i>Hippoglossus stenolepis</i>) and Arrowtooth Flounder (<i>Atheresthes stomias</i>) in the Gulf of Alaska.
 PLoS ONE.
 13(12). https://doi.org/10.1371/journal.pone.0209402

 # Overview
 These files detail analyses used to estimate the degree of resource partitioning (as a proxy for the potential for competition) between Pacific Halibut and Arrowtooth Flounder (30 to 69 cm fork length) in the Gulf of Alaska.